panagiks/reverse_shell/README.md

 * Plug-in management, including the ability to Install(Download) and Dynamically Load Plug-ins.
 * RESTful API for the Server Module

-*[1]The idea for XORing as well as the skeleton for the client came from [primalsecurity.net](http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do
+*[1]The skeleton for the client came from [primalsecurity.net](http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do

 *[2]UDP Spoofing uses RAW_SOCKETS so in order to utilize it, the client has to run on an OS that supports RAW_SOCKETS (most Unix-Based) and with root privileges.
 Finally, most of the ISPs have implementations in place that will either drop or re-structure spoofed packets